-INFT 142 Advanced Excel COURSE DATA: CREDITS: 1 • LECTURE: 1 • LAB: 0 • REPEAT: 1
+INFT 142 Advanced Excel COURSE DATA: CREDITS: 1 · LECTURE: 1 · LAB: 0 · REPEAT: 1

-PREREQUISITE: INFT 141 or consent of instructor
+PREREQUISITE: INFT 141 with a "C" or better or consent of instructor

 Introduction to advanced application techniques using Excel.
 Work with Goal Seek, Solver, Scenario Manager, and Pivot Table to find the answer to questions.